dfaure/rust-android-hello-world/README.md

 How hard can it be?

-Here is a minimal test application based on `NativeActivity` that just outputs a line into a file (see below why it does that instead of log!).
+Here is a minimal test application based on `NativeActivity` that just outputs a line into a file.

+If you intend to use [SlintUI](https://github.com/slint-ui/slint) for the user interface, check out the branch `with-slint`.

 # Gradle Build on an Android device